Main Street Brewing

 Getting orientated

-After our first meeting with some of the founders, my UI design partner and I delved into the world of Main Street Brewing to gather insights and an understanding of the brand.
+After our first meeting with the founders, my UI design partner and I dove headfirst into the brand of Main Street Brewing to gather insights and a better understanding of the company as a whole.

 Our client had very detailed brand guidelines along with guides on how the sub-brand of each beer logo should be displayed.
 The website was designed to make the beer logos the most prominent elements and the purpose of this design was aligned with the company’s slogan of: